Rupert Everett: Early life and education

-From the age of seven, Everett was educated at Farleigh School in Andover, Hampshire, and later educated by Benedictine monks at Ampleforth College, Yorkshire.
-When he was sixteen, his parents agreed that he could leave school and move to London to train as an actor at the Royal Central School of Speech and Drama.
-He claims that in order to support himself during this time, he worked as a prostitute for drugs and money—he disclosed this information in an interview for US magazine in 1997.
+From age seven, Everett was educated at Farleigh School in Andover, Hampshire, and later educated by Benedictine monks at Ampleforth College, Yorkshire.
+When he was 16, his parents agreed that he could leave school and move to London to train as an actor at the Royal Central School of Speech and Drama.
+In an interview with US magazine in 1997, he said that he supported himself during this period by doing sex work for drugs and money.

 Career

 1980s

 Everett's break came in 1981 at the Greenwich Theatre and later West End production of Another Country, playing a gay schoolboy opposite Kenneth Branagh.
+In 1982, he had an early screen role in "The Manhood of Edward Robinson", a play in The Agatha Christie Hour series.
+He also acted at the Glasgow Citizens Theatre in the late 1970's and early 1980's.

 His first film was the Academy Award-winning short A Shocking Accident (1982), directed by James Scott and based on a Graham Greene story.
 This was followed by a film version of Another Country in 1984 with Cary Elwes and Colin Firth.
-Following on with Dance With a Stranger (1985), Everett began to develop a promising film career until he co-starred with Bob Dylan in the huge flop Hearts of Fire (1987).
-Around the same time, Everett recorded and released an album of pop songs entitled Generation of Loneliness.
+Following on with Dance With a Stranger (1985), Everett began to develop a promising film career until he co-starred with Bob Dylan in the unsuccessful Hearts of Fire (1987).
+Everett also sang two songs in Hearts of Fire, having released his first single "Generation of Loneliness" earlier that year in May 1987.

 Despite being managed by Simon Napier-Bell (who had steered Wham! to prominence), the public didn't take to his change in direction.
 The shift was short-lived, and he only returned to pop indirectly by providing backing vocals for Madonna many years later, on her cover of "American Pie" and on the track "They Can't Take That Away from Me" on Robbie Williams' Swing When You're Winning in 2001.

 1990s

 In 1989, Everett moved to Paris, writing a novel, Hello, Darling, Are You Working?, and coming out as gay, a disclosure which he has said may well have damaged his career.
 Returning to the public eye in The Comfort of Strangers (1990), several films of variable success followed.
 The Italian comics character Dylan Dog, created by Tiziano Sclavi in 1986, is graphically inspired by him.
 Everett, in turn, appeared in Cemetery Man (1994), an adaptation of Sclavi's novel Dellamorte Dellamore.
 In 1995 Everett published a second novel, The Hairdressers of St. Tropez.

-His career was revitalised by his award-winning performance in My Best Friend's Wedding (1997), playing Julia Roberts's character's gay friend, followed by a role as Madonna's character's best friend in The Next Best Thing (2000).
+His career was revitalised by his award-winning performance in My Best Friend's Wedding (1997), playing Julia Roberts's character's gay friend, followed by a role as Madonna's character's gay best friend in The Next Best Thing (2000).
 (Everett was a backup vocalist on her cover of "American Pie", which is on the film's soundtrack.)
 Around the same time, he starred as the sadistic Sanford Scolex/Dr. Claw in Disney's Inspector Gadget (also 1999) with Matthew Broderick.